AnantSom/movie-hub/README.md

 ### 🔑 Environment Variables

-This project requires an API key from The Movie Database.
+This project requires an API key from The Movie Database (TMDB).
 1. Create a file named `.env` in the root of the project.
 2. Add your API key to the file like this:
     ```